(2 minute read)

 Yet it is a funny thing.
 Some want it, some don’t.
 Some deserve it, some don’t.
 One person’s freedom is an others bondage.
 Sometimes past decisions present consequences and circumstances out of our reach of influence.
 Be it either our own decisions or those of others.
 These circumstances may limit our ability to be free.

-One factor is clear.
-If you want to be free, you must first define what it means to you.
+One factor is clear. go to link If you want to be free, you must first define what it means to you.

 Maybe your idea is putting everything you own in a backpack, pointing at a globe, and then taking a trip to explore this new place.
 I myself, could not think of many endeavors more stressful.